5trange/inact/README.md

 # INACT (INvoice reACT)

-An invoice management front-end.
+An invoice management front-end using ReactJS.
 Developed as an assignment for TaxAdda.

-Node.js Version used: 16.11.1
+Node.JS Version used: 16.11.1